dinosoeren/walls.dev/content/project/iris-31/index.md

 > *Apr 14, 2017* — Emily participates in *Iris-31*, an original two-person play that used Leap Motion hand sensors & Kinect body motion-sensors to capture the movements & sound of the actor and render them as a fully emotive virtual character in view of the single audience participant wearing an HTC Vive VR headset.
 >
 > For one of his senior thesis projects at Colorado College, Soeren Walls designed, programmed, scripted, and directed Iris-31 as a visceral re-imagining of the true story of his grandfather surviving the [1931 Belize hurricane](https://en.wikipedia.org/wiki/1931_British_Honduras_hurricane) tragedy as a child.
-> The word "iris" has multiple relevant meanings: it's related to water, the physical eye of an animal, and the calm center point of a storm.
+> The word "iris" has multiple relevant meanings: it's related to water, the physical eye of a person/animal, and the calm center point of a storm.

 ### *Inside the Headset (Participant 1)*